 fc is the channel centre frequency in MHz.

-1.3 Spectrum emission mask for equipment operating in the band 3 400-3 600 MHz
+1.4 Spectrum emission mask for TDD equipment operating in the band 3 400-3 600 MHz (BCG 5L.A/5L.B/5L.C)

-1.3.1 5 MHz channel bandwidth
+1.4.1 5 MHz channel bandwidth

 The spectrum emission mask of the mobile station applies to frequency offsets between 2.5 MHz and 12.5 MHz on both sides of the mobile station centre carrier frequency.
 The out-of-channel emission is specified as power level measured over the specified measurement bandwidth relative to the total mean power of the mobile station carrier measured in the 5 MHz channel.